 Excess electricity flows backward through the electric meter out to the grid.
-A “net meter” spins both forward and backward depending whether you’re producing excess power or taking it from the utility company.
-In the daytime the meter will either spin backward or slow the count forward.
+A “net meter” spins both forward and backward depending on whether you’re producing excess power or taking it from the utility company.
+In the daytime, the meter will either spin backward or slow the count forward.

 You only pay for “net usage” — the difference between the amount you take from the utility company and the amount you give back.
 Depending on the size of your system and usage, the electricity you produce will cover either all or part of your overall electric bill.

-One of the first steps when going solar is an in-depth solar evaluation of your home to determine if your home’s location and orientation is right for solar panels.
-We’ll analyze your most-recent electric bill and do a roof analysis of your home before we ever set an appointment.
+One of the first steps when going solar is an in-depth solar evaluation of your home to determine if your home’s location and orientation are right for solar panels.
+We’ll analyze your most recent electric bill and do a roof analysis of your home before we ever set an appointment.
 This allows us to determine the best solar system for your home.

 System costs vary depending on the size of your home (roof) and/or energy requirements.
-The total cost can also be paid in a number of ways either financed through a home-equity loan or with a system lease.
-Whichever way you choose to pay for your system, it will typically pay for itself in 5 – 7 years and produce money-saving green electricity for years beyond.
+The total cost can also be paid in a number of ways either financed through a home equity loan or with a system lease.
+Whichever way you choose to pay for your system, it will typically pay for itself in five to seven years and produce money-saving green electricity for years beyond.